CBIIT/beautiful-jekyll/vae_with_pytorch.md

 #from __future__ import print_function
 ```

 This line is unnecessary anyway as long as you're following good practice and using an up-to-date version of Python.
-We followed this good practice by running ```module load python/3.6``` earlier to ensure that we didn't use Biowulf's system version of Python, which is an essentially unsupported version, 2.7.
+We followed this good practice by running ```module load python/3.6``` earlier.
+(By default, CANDLE will always load a recent version of Python.)

 Also, ```main.py```'s authors assumed a particular directory structure, whereas we want the script to run exactly where it is without assuming the presence of any other directories (which in this case is a ```data``` directory one level up and a ```results``` directory in the working directory).
 To address this, add these lines anywhere near the top of the script, e.g., right after the block of ```import``` statements: